leppa/tspsg/README.txt

 regular users to solve TSPs.
 Also, it may be used as an example of using Branch and Bound method to solve a particular task.

-TSPSG is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-TSPSG is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with TSPSG.
+You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 Third parties:

-  * This software is created using opensource version of Qt toolkit, see http://qt.nokia.com/
+  * This software is created using opensource version of Qt framework, see http://qt.nokia.com/

   * Most icons used in this software are part of Oxygen Icons project